RJMurg/SIM/README.md

 # SIM
 ## A Shop Inventory Managment system.

-SIM was created while working at a convenience shop.
-We had a book used to keep track of product expiry dates, but it was a pain to use.
-SIM was created to make the process of keeping track of product expiry dates easier.
+SIM was created while I was working at a corner shop.
+I wrote it to make identifying and pulling near-dated or out-of-date stock easier.
+The homepage provides an at-a-glance list of products that need to be removed.

 SIM is a Node app using LowDB, ETA and Express to create a simple web app that can be used to keep track of product expiry dates.